Sound Item Type Metadata

 INTERVIEWER: Was this at the neighborhood center?
 The South Madison Neighborhood Center?

-RH: No, this was down at the Army Reserve Center, because you could serve drinks there.
+RH: No, the South Madison Neighborhood Center was not nearby.
+They used the Army Reserve Center, because you could serve drinks there.
 You couldn’t serve drinks at the neighborhood center.

 INTERVIEWER: Can you tell me a little bit about the [South Madison] Neighborhood Center?
 Because, you were the director there.